goaskoz/wolfy-website/README.md

 # wolfy-website

-This site is made for Wolfy, the best rabbit ever.
-R.I.P Wolfy :(
+This site is made for Wolfy, the only rabbit that can grow a christmas tree.